 b.
-After a Safety or a foul is called and confirmed and a foul shot is awarded, play shall be resumed by the taking of the foul shot except as provided in subsection e.
-(4) below.
+After a Safety or a foul is called and confirmed and a foul shot is awarded, play shall be resumed by the taking of the foul shot.
 The player hitting the foul shot may approach the ball only once.
-If the player passes the ball, the whistle shall sound and the ball shall be thrown in as stated in Rule 22.e.(4). c.
+If the player passes the ball, the whistle shall sound and the opposing team shall be awarded a Penalty 5.a from the spot where the penalty was being taken.

+c.
 In the event a goal is scored at approximately the same time play is stopped by the Umpire's whistle:

-- (1) A penalty may be awarded or the field goal counted if a foul is confirmed against the defending team.
+(1) A penalty may be awarded or the field goal counted if a foul is confirmed against the defending team.
 The Umpire(s) shall be charged with determining whether or not a Penalty 1 is called for in each instance.
 Should they elect to do so, the field goal will not count; however, all normal procedures for carrying out the Penalty 1 will be followed.
-Should they elect not to call a Penalty 1, then they shall count the field goal and resume play at center field. - (2) The goal shall be counted, and play resumed at center field, if no foul is awarded. - (3) The goal shall not be counted, and the appropriate penalty awarded, if a foul is confirmed against the attacking team. - d.
+Should they elect not to call a Penalty 1, then they shall count the field goal and resume play at center field with a throw-in.

+(2) The goal shall be counted, and play resumed at center field, if no foul is awarded.

+(3) The goal shall not be counted, and the appropriate penalty awarded, if a foul is confirmed against the attacking team.

+d.
 After the Umpire stops the game because the ball breaks when first hit on a foul shot or on a hit-in, play shall be resumed with another ball from the same point in the same manner.
 Otherwise play shall be resumed with a new ball as provided in subsection e.
 (4) below.